 - I seek permission when photographing on private property and do not disclose locations of abandoned buildings, rare or sensitive wildlife, or any other information that could be impactful to nature or landscapes.

 - I leave the landscape how I found it.
-I do not move objects such as logs, rocks, etc that could impact the ecosystem or wildlife.
+I try not to move objects such as logs, rocks, etc that could potentially impact the ecosystem or wildlife.

 - I always try to use the main trails when hiking.
 In some cases, to get unique, original photos, I may need to veer slightly off the beaten path, but the goal is to disturb nature as little as possible.